 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

 Anisacanthus thurberi (Torr.)
-Gray
+A. Gray

-Synonyms: Drejera thurberi
+Synonym(s): Drejera thurberi

 USDA Symbol: anth2

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

-Thurbers desert-honeysuckle or chuparosa is a 5-8 ft. shrub with stout branches with white, exfoliating bark.
+Thurber’s desert-honeysuckle or chuparosa is a 5-8 ft. shrub with stout branches with white, exfoliating bark.
 Tubular red flowers, sometimes yellow or orange, are followed by a several-seeded pod.

 The lovely red flowers superficially resemble those of honeysuckles (family Caprifoliaceae), but this plant is in the acanthus family (Acanthaceae).
 Members of this family are characterized by their seeds, which are borne on hooked projections.